Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Introduction

 \subsubsection{The Swiss-System in Chess}

-In Swiss-system chess tournaments, there are two well-defined and rigid \textit{absolute} and two milder \textit{quality} pairing criteria. \begin{enumerate} \item[(A1)] No two players play against each other more than once. \item[(A2)] In each round before the last one, the difference of matches played with \newer{white} and matches played with black pieces is between $-2$ and $2$ for every player. \item[(Q1)] Opponents have equal or similar score. \item[(Q2)] Each player has a balanced color distribution. \end{enumerate} Criterion (A1) ensures variety, while criterion (A2) ensures fairness, since the player with white pieces starts the game, and thus has an advantage over her opponent.
+In Swiss-system chess tournaments, there are two well-defined and rigid \textit{absolute} and two milder \textit{quality} pairing criteria. \neu{These criteria form the backbone of the much more specific and rigid declarative FIDE rules~\cite[Chapter C.04]{fide2020handbook}.} \begin{enumerate} \item[(A1)] No two players play against each other more than once. \item[(A2)] In each round before the last one, the difference of matches played with white and matches played with black pieces is between $-2$ and $2$ for every player. \item[(Q1)] Opponents have equal or similar score. \item[(Q2)] Each player has a balanced color distribution. \end{enumerate} Criterion (A1) ensures variety, while criterion (A2) ensures fairness, since the player with white pieces starts the game, and thus has an advantage over her opponent~\citep{Hen92,milvang2016prob}.
 These absolute criteria must be obeyed at any cost, which often enforces the relaxation of the two quality criteria.

 In order to implement criterion~(Q1), players with equal score are grouped into \textit{score groups}.
 In each round, a chosen \textit{pairing system} allocates each player an opponent from the same score group.
 If a complete pairing is not possible within a score group, then one or more players are moved to another score group.
 Criterion~(Q2) requires that after each round of the tournament, the difference between matches played with black and white pieces is small for each player.